 We have in-depth experience representing countless clients in all divorce-related issues, including high-asset divorce cases.
 You can rest assured that we give your case personalized attention in order to craft a legal strategy that best protects your rights and promotes your best interest.

 Our legal team has years of combined experience.
-Schedule a consultation with a Tulsa divorce attorney when you call (918) 992-3300.
+Schedule a consultation with our divorce law firm in Tulsa, OK when you call (918) 992-3300.

 In order to start the divorce process, you and your spouse must fulfill the residency requirements in Oklahoma.
 This means one of you must have lived in Oklahoma for at least 6 months, and you must have lived in the county in which you’re filing for divorce for at least 30 days.